huzongxiang/MatDGL/README.md

 <a name="CrysNet Framework"></a>

 ##### prediction
 The simplest method for predicting is using script predict.py in /user_easy_train_scripts.
-Using predict_data funciton to predict
+Using predict_data funciton to predict.
 ```python
 gnn.predict_datas(test_data, workdir=ModulePath)
 ```